 Bluetooth has become an important part of our lives.
 However, it is a reliable technology.
 It is rare but sometimes you may have Bluetooth problems.
 Several Mac users have reported that they occasionally encounter a random loss of Bluetooth functionality.
-Users further have said that Bluetooth menu displays a “Bluetooth: Not Available” error (see image below).
-You may run into problems establishing a Bluetooth connection or using a Bluetooth accessory.
+Users further have said that the Bluetooth menu displays a “Bluetooth: Not Available” error (see image below).
+You may run into problems by establishing a Bluetooth connection or using a Bluetooth accessory.
 And this will cause your Bluetooth devices and accessories to stop working.
-And furthermore, several macOS and iOS services (AirDrop, Handoff, Continuity etc) will not work properly if you are having issues with Bluetooth.
+And furthermore, several macOS and iOS services (AirDrop, Handoff, Continuity, Universal Clipboard, etc) will not work properly if you are having issues with Bluetooth.

 This article explains what you can do to troubleshoot when Bluetooth is not working.